kwenzi/event-closet/README.md

 await store.handleCommand(aggregate, id, commandHandler);
 ```
 - `commandHandler` is a function that is given the decision projection and that return a new event to store, or an array of new events.

+  The produced events are plain javascript objects (see "What is an event" above).
+The only special field that the function must fill is `type`, all other special fields will be rewritten before insertion.

 ### getEntityProjection
 Call this function to get a projection of a single entity of your store.